 Maintaining your F-1 Status

-- Enroll as a full-time student every fall and spring semester that you are in the U.S.
+- Enroll as a full-time student every fall and spring semester that you are in the U.S. Full-time in the Intensive English Program means 3 classes: 2 core courses and 1 required elective course

 - Attend classes regularly and complete all assignments and tests on time.
 Your instructor will always take roll and must report any absences to the office.
 Poor attendance can put your visa in jeopardy.
-You may miss up to 7 days per class.

 - Contact your instructor within 24 hours if you are not able to attend class due to illness, accident or other such event.
-A letter from a doctor is required if you must miss more than 7 classes because of illness.

 - Make sure your I-20, passport and I-94 are valid and kept in a safe place.